 Crystal is our 24ft 6 passenger boat.
 She provides safety, shade, and protection from inclement weather.
 Crystal is used primarily for our full day trips with groups of 2-6 people.

 We only stock the best!
 Our kayaks are single roto-molded plastic touring models from Current Design, P & H, FeelFree, and Perception.
 Various models accommodate different abilities and body sizes.
-Both ruddered and skeg boats are available.
-Paddles are by Cadence, Big Spoons, Werner, and Bending Branches.
+Paddles are by Cannon Paddles.
 PFDs are NRS.

-All gear is first-rate—and we provide everything: tents by Kelty, warm sleeping bags from Coleman, 2-inch-thick sleeping pads, waterproof bags for your main duffel and day gear, camp chairs.
+All gear is first-rate—and we provide everything: Tents by The North Face and Big Agnes, warm sleeping bags from Coleman, 2-inch-thick sleeping pads, waterproof bags for your main duffel and day gear, camp chairs.

 Kitchen, Food, And Beverages

 Our kitchen equipment is lightweight, incredibly durable, and capable of producing gourmet meals.
 Dutch oven baking is our specialty, and thanks to the support boat, we’re able to serve up diverse fare that includes plenty of fresh fruits and vegetables—no ramen on our trips!—and we happily accommodate various dietary needs.

 For thirst quenching, we provide water, juice, powdered drink mixes, and soda.
 You’re welcome to bring alcohol, but please do not bring glass bottles.